-Andrew Lang and the original fairy books
+Andrew Lang's original fairy books

-Andrew Lang was a Scots poet, novelist and literary critic.
-One of the greatest ironies of his life is that although he wrote for a living, and published many books of fiction and poetry, as well as articles on anthropology and history, he is best known for the books he did not write – specifically the 12 collected works known as Andrew Lang’s Coloured Fairy Books.
 The Original Fairy Books were put together by Lang at the end of the 19th century, and each volume gathers together classic tales of wonder from around the world.
 Lang was actually the editor of these books, not the author.
 He made most of the selections of which tales would appear in the books, but the translation and retelling of the stories was in fact carried out by his wife and other translators.
 English fairy tales were very rare at the time of their publication – only a few collections existed – and so the books were very influential.
 Not only did these collections mark the first time many of the stories had appeared in English, but they also contributed to an enormous increase in the popularity of fairy tales forming part of children’s literature.

 ❦ The beautiful decorative covers that inspired this series can be seen on the Original Fairy Books illustrated bibliography page.

-The Folio Society Fairy Book Collection
+The Folio Society Fairy Books

 The Folio Society Rainbow Fairy collection is absolutely spectacular, and each book contains illustrations by a different artist.
 The books are really designed more for adult collectors than children, due to their hefty size and weight.
 Each volume contains 12 full-page colour illustrations plus a frontispiece, as well as additional pen and ink embellishments throughout.
 The illustrations are gorgeous, but not profuse – in many volumes you can go more than 30 pages of text before you come across an illustration.
 But what illustrations!
 The Folio Society commissioned some of the most outstanding contemporary illustrators around the world for this series, as well as inviting well-known authors to write new introductions for each volume, and you won’t find them anywhere else.
 The books are bound in buckram cloth and blocked in 4 coloured foils with stunning designs by the illustrators on the cover and spine.
 Each comes in a cardboard slipcase of either matching or contrasting colour.
 The books are set in Founder’s Caslon – which is appropriate, since this is the oldest living typeface – and each volume features beautiful printed endpapers, as well as colour staining of the page tops on the book block.